M.Ed. in Special Education

 The Master in Education in Special Education at Drury University is an online graduate degree with an emphasis on evidenced based practices specific to the support of children and youth who exhibit a variety of diverse learning needs.

-- May be completed in 33 credit hours
+- May be completed in 33 credit hours (21 hours of core coursework with 12 hours of electives).

 - Designed for persons who are previously certified in an area of education; however, is also appropriate for professionals working in agencies that address the needs of individuals with exceptionalities and others with an interest in exceptional populations.